 No process works without a coach who deeply understands the goal.

-Amy has been training him for nerves as well.
+The teacher has been training him for nerves as well.
 We scheduled five competitions prior to this audition so he would get used to playing this concerto under pressure.
 People perform better – in any circumstance – with a little bit of stress.
 Top performers self-regulate to generate the optimal amount of stress.

-Amy had him run up and down our street to get his heart rate up and then sat down to play his piece while his pulse was still racing.
+The teacher had him run up and down our street to get his heart rate up and then sat down to play his piece while his pulse was still racing.
 And the other day when he came home from a basketball game he wiped his hands all over his face and played his piece with sweaty palms.

 Now he gets dressed and he waits.
 I can’t read music and I can’t tell what’s in tune, but I do know what it’s like to have focus, so we have practiced waiting.
 In this outfit.
 I made him stand by our front door, where there is nothing to look at.
 And I didn’t tell him how long he’d be waiting.
 And he practiced controlling his thoughts and his nerves.